yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

     ![On the API Management service blade, fields are set to the previously defined settings.](media/image49.png "API Management service blade")

 4. After the API Management service is provisioned, the service will be listed in the Resource Group.
-This may take up to 10-15 minutes, so move to Task 3 and return later to verify.
+This may take 10-15 minutes, so move to Task 3 and return later to verify.

 ### Task 3: Web App

 In these steps, you will provision a Web App in a new App Service Plan.

-1. Select +Create a resource in the Azure Portal, select Web, then select Web App
+1. Select +Create a resource in the Azure Portal, select Web, then select Web App.

     ![In the Azure Portal, New pane, under Azure Marketplace, Web and Web App are both circled.](media/create-web-app-resource.png "Azure Portal, Create a resource pane")

 2. On the Create Web App blade, enter the following:

     a.
-App name: Enter a unique name, such as contosoeventsweb-SUFFIX
+App name: Enter a unique name, such as contosoeventsweb-SUFFIX.

     b.
-Subscription: Select your subscription
+Subscription: Select your subscription.

     c.
-Resource group: Select Use existing, and select the hands-on-labs resource group created previously
+Resource group: Select Use existing, and select the hands-on-labs resource group created previously.

     d.
-OS: Select Windows
+OS: Select Windows.

     e.
-App Service plan/location: Select this, select Create new
+App Service plan/location: Select this, select Create new.

        i.
-App service plan: Enter contosoeventsplan-SUFFIX
+App service plan: Enter contosoeventsplan-SUFFIX.

        ii.
-Location: Select the same location you have been using for other resources in this lab
+Location: Select the same location you have been using for other resources in this lab.

        iii.
-Pricing tier: Select S1 Standard
+Pricing tier: Select S1 Standard.

        iv.
-Select OK
+Select OK.

     f.
 Select Create to provision the Web App.